Yamaha Pacifica: Models

-The 904 model featured a Warmoth produced neck with a compound radius, locking Sperzel machineheads, and a push-push tone control (like the 604W and 604V) that split the front dual single coil pickup into a single one.
+The 904 model featured a Warmoth produced neck with a compound radius, locking Sperzel machine-heads, and a push-push tone control (like the 604W and 604V) that split the front dual single coil pickup into a single one.
 The Body was an ash slab top on an alder back and featured a highly engineered neck joint.

 At the 2011 Frankfurt Musikmesse Yamaha announced the 611HFM, 510V and 311H models and the reintroduction of the 120H.

 The 120H is similar to the 112V, but features a hardtail, instead of a tremolo bridge, and a pair of humbucker pickups.

+For the 2024 line-up, Yamaha introduced the Professional and Standard Plus models carrying a leading "P" and "S+" in the model number instead of a digit.
+Both feature stainless steel frets and "Reflectone" branded pick-ups.
+The Professional is placed as the flagship model, made in Japan with a 10" to 14" compound radius neck and additional processing of the body intended to improve resonance.
+The Standard Plus has a 13 3/4" single radius neck and is made in Indonesia.
+In a departure from the typical construction of S-type guitars, the new S+ and P models place the pickup selector and volume and tone potentiometers separate from the pick guard.
+The highest numbered model in the 2024 model year carries a leading 6.

 Endorsers of the Pacifica guitars include Michael Lee Firkins and Mike Stern.
 The Mike Stern signature guitar is the PAC1511MS.